-The University has asked all of the Colleges in the CUNY system to work towards as large an in-person academic schedule as possible in the Fall 2022 semester, and the College has worked towards this target.
-As a result, a much larger proportion of its classes in the Fall are in-person or Hyflex.
+The University has asked all of the Colleges in the CUNY system to work towards as large an in-person academic schedule as possible in the Spring 2023 semester, and the College has worked towards this target.
+As a result, the majority of classes in the Spring are in-person or Hyflex.

 The York College Office of Information Technology has deployed and retrofitted 83 technology-equipped rooms to adopt the minimum technological standards for Hyflex.
 One auto-tracking instructor camera is placed at the back of the room.
 This first camera is capable of zooming in and auto-tracking the professor’s movement around the classroom, and capturing the professor’s interaction with the student(s) on-premises.
 Depending on the classroom configuration and size, a second camera is installed in the center of the room, allowing the professor to show a 360 view of the classroom to those participating remotely.
 Further, a display or projector is installed in the front of the class so on-premises students can see the remote students as well.
 Additional TV displays are installed in the rear or the side of the classroom so the instructor can see the remote students.
 Microphone array technology allows both the instructor and on-premises student(s) to be heard by remote students, and sound technology allows both in-person and remote students to participate in classroom discussions effectively.
 Document cameras are also installed in some science labs.
 In addition, to address issues with technology and safety concerns, telephones with direct access to the IT Help Desk and Public Safety are installed in these rooms.